-In some cases, Children's Services will review the evidence and decide a statutory intervention is not appropriate.
-We will be prepared to refer again if we believe the child remains in immediate danger or at risk of harm.
+In some cases, Childrens Services will review the evidence and decide a statutory intervention is not appropriate.
+We will be prepared to refer again if we believe the child remains in immediate danger or at risk of harm, referring to the escalation policy if still not in agreement with the decision. https://westmidlands.procedures.org.uk/assets/clients/6/Walsall%20Downloads/Walsall%20Resolution%20and%20Escalation%20FINAL.docx

 If a statutory assessment is not appropriate, we will consider other support mechanisms such as early help, specialist support and pastoral support.